leocristofani/bdd-jasmine/README.md

 ## Testing Angular

-Refer to [example unit tested application](https://github .com/leocristofani/bdd-jasmine/tree/master/examples/address-form).
+Refer to `examples/address-form/tests/`.
 Hopefully you'll understand how to test angular controllers, services and directives from reading the comments in the spec files.